LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 In this workshop, you will:

 * Use Visual Studio Code (VS Code) from a remote desktop running in an OCI Compute Instance
-* Provision a new OCI Kubernetes Cluster
-* Provision a new OCI Object Storage bucket and Container Repository
+* Provision an OKE Cluster, Container Repository and Object Storage bucket
-* Review the application source code developed with the Graal Development Kit for Micronaut
+* Review the sample application source code
 * Configure the application
-* Build a native executable for the application using GraalVM Native Image and push the application to a Container Repository
+* Build a native executable container image for the application and push it to OCIR
-* Deploy the application to OCI OKE
+* Deploy the application to OKE
-* Test the application with the OCI Object Storage bucket
+* Test the application

 ### Prerequisites